RedisGraph/RedisGraph/demo/README.md

 1. Set the following environment variables:

-- REDIS_MODULE_PATH - Relative path to compiled libmodule.so
+- REDIS_MODULE_PATH - Relative path to compiled redisgraph.so

   ```sh
   export REDIS_MODULE_PATH=<ABSOLUTE_PATH_TO_MODULE.SO>